Making Habits Stick

 Removing rewards isn’t very reliable.
 It activates the above-stated trigger deep within the brain stem.

-Our higher-order thoughts can’t fight those deep sensations indefinitely, no matter how much willpower we have, so we can only persist at removing rewards if there’s another reward we have in place to meet our needs.
+Our higher-order thoughts can’t fight those deep sensations indefinitely, no matter how much willpower we have, so we can only persist in removing rewards if there’s another reward we have in place to meet our needs.

 Removing Triggers